elvissteinjr/DesktopPlus/docs/user_guide.md

 - **Input**
   - **Enable Input**:
   Allows input on the overlay.
 When this is off, the overlay will not react to any laser pointer activity or button inputs.
 Its Floating UI will also be unavailable.
+  - **Overlay Group**:
+  Sets the group the overlay belongs to.
+Overlay groups are used to target overlays in actions and input bindings.
+  This is currently only used to change the enablement state of multiple overlays at once.

 ##### Interface